GeekGitman/statistical_software_for_2D_herd/README.md

 python run.py
 ```

-### Other issues that you should consider :
+#### Other issues that you should consider :
-<li> In 'data' directory there are two '.csv' files to tell you the format of input data.
+* In 'data' directory there are two '.csv' files to tell you the format of input data.
 Other files that want
 to be loaded must strictly obey the format.
 Please note that the first row of input file is the number of frames
 that the data contains.
 You can also refer to 'produce_sampledata.py' for details.

-<li> The menu selection 'saveAllFigure' will save figures calculated from all Quantitative.
+* The menu selection 'saveAllFigure' will save figures calculated from all Quantitative.
-<li> Quantitative Descriptions:
+* Quantitative Descriptions:
-    <item>All quantitatives are listed in sta/config/name.txt file.
+    - All quantitatives are listed in sta/config/name.txt file.
-    <item>The calculating methods are expounded in 'Calculating Methods of Quantitative in Sheep Herds.pdf' file.
+    - The calculating methods are expounded in 'Calculating Methods of Quantitative in Sheep Herds.pdf' file.